wenotch/wenotch/README.md

 </a>

-- 🔭 I’m currently working on Buiding Projects that tends satisfy customer and business needs
+- 🔭 I’m currently working on Buiding Projects that tends to satisfy customer and business needs
-- 🌱 I currently work with React/Redux, MongoDb, Express and Node
+- 🌱 I currently work with Nextjs, tailwindcss, Node and Typescript for web development and Flutter for mobile app development.
-- 👯 I’m looking to collaborate on Projects Related to React
+- 👯 I’m looking to collaborate on Projects and Open source contribution.
 - 📫 How to reach me: emmanuelnwanochie247@gmail.com
-- 😄 Pronouns: Mr.

 <hr>